 Once an available phone number is selected, scroll down and click Edit.

-Select the newly-created endpoint from the dropdown list.
+Select the trunk group of the newly-created endpoint from the dropdown list.

 Navigate back to Endpoints under the Configure menu to locate API credentials that can be used to programmatically communicate with the API.
 Select the newly-created endpoint and scroll down to see the API Base URL, API Login, and API Password.

-Now we have set up a Conference endpoint and associated a phone number.
+Now we have set up a Conference endpoint and associated a phone number with it.
 We will move on to configuring a meeting room.

 III.
 Configure Meeting Room